mcdexio/documents/en/internal-tp.md

 - Not TP.stopped
 - Not Perpetual.IsEmergency
 - IsSafe == TRUE after calling this function
-- TP.totalSupply == Perpetual.MarginAccount(TP).PositionSize
+- TP.totalSupply == PositionSize

 ### redeem(tpAmount)

 Burn ERC20 tokens and transfer the collateral back to the sender.

-- Amount:= Perpetual.MarginAccount(TP).PositionSize * tpAmount / totalSupply
+- Amount:= PositionSize * tpAmount / totalSupply
 - Calculate how much the collateral is, while keep the MarginBalance / PositionSize unchanged
   - The current MarginBalance
     - OldPNL1:= MarkPrice*PositionSize - EntryValue